alexandru-avram/Documentation/Python/06. DevOps/Kivy/README.md

 ## Kivy Packages

+**Most common kivy imports**
+    import kivy
+    from kivy.app import App
+    from kivy.uix.widget import Widget
+    from kivy.lang import Builder
+    from kivy.properties import ObjectProperty
+    from kivy.core.window import Window

 This line of code is commonly used when building Kivy applications since the App class is a fundamental part of the Kivy framework.
-By subclassing the App class and defining the build() method, you can create the main entry point for your Kivy application.
+By subclassing the App class and defining the `build()` method, you can create the main entry point for your Kivy application.

     from kivy.app import App

-Are
+You can subclass the Widget class to create your own custom widgets with specific behaviors and appearance.
+By doing this, you have full control over how your custom widget looks and interacts with the user.

     from kivy.uix.widget import Widget

+Using Builder, you can load Kv language files and apply them to your Kivy application.
+The `Builder.load_file()` method allows you to load a Kv file and apply its definitions to the current running Kivy application.

+    from kivy.lang import Builder

+The ObjectProperty class is a property type in Kivy that allows you to create a reference to a widget or any other object.
+It's often used in the context of creating custom widgets or when you need to refer to other widgets or objects from your Kivy code.

+    from kivy.properties import ObjectProperty

 ## Layouts
 I